-Layer 3 is one of the important Layer of OSI Model.
-This corresponds Internet Layer of TCP/IP Model.
+Layer 3 is one of the important Layers of OSI Model.
+This layer corresponds Internet Layer of TCP/IP Model.
 Layer 3 or Internet Layer handles end to end delivery of the data.
 In other words it provides Routing.
 Routing is one of the main lessons of computer network world.
+In this lesson, we will focus on layer 3 lessons like Routing Protocols, Administrative Distance etc.

 Layer 3 provides Routing with the help of a Routed Protocol and unique addresses.
 There are some Layer 3 Routed Protocols like IP, IPX, Apple Talk, CLNX etc. exist.
 For now, almost all networks use IP (Internet Protocol) as a Layer 3 Routed Protocol.
-And IP provides unique IP Addreses.
+And IP provides unique IPv4 and IPv6 Addresses.
 Beside Routed Protocol IP and IP Addresses, there is also other protocols that helps Routing.
 These Protocols are Routing Protocols.

 There are also other protocols that work on Layer 3 like ICMP, IGMP etc. We will talk about them specificaly later.